 Planning for a successful Hobart race

-With Christmas racing done and dusted, the Geelong and Lincoln regattas behind us, many skippers and yachties thoughts are turning to the year ahead.
-Some choose a year off, focusing on bay racing.
-Others set their sights North, heading to Queensland for the various regattas, perhaps doing an ocean race on the way.
+With Winter well underway and a new season about to commence many skippers and yachties thoughts are well-tuned into the new season.
+Some have chosen a year off, focusing on bay racing.
+Others set their sights north, heading to Queensland for the various regattas, perhaps doing an ocean race on the way.
 Many others are focused on doing “a Hobart”.

 For many that will be a Sydney to Hobart, for others a Melbourne to Hobart.
 They are both iconic races and offer different challenges.
-The Westcoaster has a long history and has the added bonus of two handed if people wish to try that.
-Some campaigns which lack experience and training involve a two year program with Devonport as the destination year one and Hobart year two.
+The Westcoaster has a long history and has the added bonus of two-handed with a few taking this opportunity to practice ready for a 2020 Sydney to Hobart.
+Some campaigns which lack experience and training involve a two-year program with Devonport as the destination year one and Hobart year two.
 Whatever the plan, a successful campaign is a long term proposition.

 Finding crew is tricky, realistically you need every job on the boat being able to be covered by two or more people, that includes navigation etc. Crew need to get along too, so the style of person must match the dynamics of the boat and skipper.
-Strong, fit, experienced, don’t get seasick, ideally with SSSC and other quals, sounds easy doesn’t it ?
+Strong, fit, experienced, don’t get seasick, ideally with Sea and Safety Survival Certification and other qualifications, sounds easy, doesn’t it?
 We noticed, to attract crew and keep them, you need a long term program for them to commit to.
 Good crew don’t like ad hoc programs, they tend to sign up to those with a long term program.

-Typically for the year ahead, the program lists all the lead up races (ORCV ones of course), these are used to bond and train the crew as well as shake down the gear.
+Typically for the year ahead, the program lists all the lead-up races (ORCV ones of course and we have a good mix of them), these are used to bond and train the crew as well as shake down the gear.
 A typical yearly program will kick off with the King Island, a relatively short ocean race with a great destination, which is handy to test for basic skills and seasickness.
-A sprint race to Apollo bay and an opportunity for a longer Port Fairy over Easter perhaps, they are all good testing grounds.
+A sprint race to Apollo bay, a longer Bass Strait passage to Stanley or the new shorter Coastal Sprints, they are all good testing grounds.
 Avoid the temptation to tough it out without watches, test them too by trying different ones.
 Test the 2nd Watch lead, test the navigator/tactician and of course the trimmers, helm and bow.

 By the time it gets to the Stanley race over cup weekend, you should have ideally had a few training days.
 Everyone should know the basics of a sail change, reefing, navigation and helming.
 Stanley should be a serious race, a trial run for the Christmas racing.
 Plus, the added advantage is getting all the compliance stuff like the safety audit out of the way.